mehtaharsh16/daniel.feldroy.com/posts/2022-05-07-farewell-aaron-and-company.md

 The firm was more than just a business.
 My great-grandfather and his sons took are of their workers.
 They all get good pay, full benefits, and everyone's opinion is respected.
 These are good values many companies refuse to even consider, or if they want to match them, struggle to do so.
 Yet Aaron and Company has done it for decades.

+Note: As more stories and photos emerge I'll be expanding this article.

 # The Notification

 From an uncle who was the last Aaron family partner in the firm: